 Demand for sectors that quickly absorb rate increases, such as housing, has predictably declined.
 Other areas of the economy will take more time to cool.

-“The impact of rate hikes will unfold over the next several months, likely in the form of higher unemployment, fewer job openings and declining retail sales,” says fixed income portfolio manager Ritchie Tuazon.
+“The impact of rate hikes will unfold over the next several months, likely in the form of higher unemployment, fewer job openings and declining retail sales,” says Ritchie Tuazon, portfolio manager for American Funds Strategic Bond FundSM.

 So far, the economy has coped surprisingly well.
 Ironically, bright spots could feed into the inflation problem.